Lilias Massey

 Vincent Massey was a widower whose wife Alice died 18 months before his appointment as Governor General.
 Lilias, who was married to Vincent and Alice Massey's son, Lionel, is to date the only person to have served as the official host or hostess of Rideau Hall who was not the Governor General's spouse.

-Due to the conventions of formal address that were used in the 1950s, she may also be referred to in some references as "Mrs. Lionel Massey" rather than by her own given name.
-However, she was not given the honorary style of Her Excellency, which is normally given to a Governor General's spouse, nor was she inducted into the Order of Canada.

 Background

 The daughter of businessman and politician T. Franklin Ahearn, she was raised in Ottawa just a few blocks from Rideau Hall at 7 Rideau Gate.
 She worked as an ambulance driver for the Red Cross during World War II before marrying Lionel Massey in 1946.
 She had previously been married to Flying Officer Douglas Byrd Van Buskirk, a Royal Canadian Air Force pilot who died in combat in 1941.

 The Masseys resided in Saskatoon, Toronto and Canton, and briefly in London, England, until Vincent Massey was appointed as Governor General in 1952.
 Being the spouse of a Governor General is an important public role in its own right, thus Vincent Massey's status as a widower necessitated the appointment of an acting châtelaine, and Lilias Massey was selected for the role.
 Lionel Massey simultaneously served as Secretary to the Governor General of Canada.